core-wg/oscore/draft-ietf-core-object-security.md

 ### Class U Options {#class-u}

-Options in Class U are used to support forward proxy operations.
-Unless otherwise specified, the sending endpoint SHALL copy a Class U option from the unprotected CoAP message to the protected CoAP message, and v.v. for the receiving endpoint.
+Options in Class U have outer values and are used to support forward proxy operations.
+Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the protected CoAP message as described in {{options-in-protected}}.

 #### Uri-Host, Uri-Port, and Proxy-Scheme